jasoncolburne/verifiable-storage-go/README.md

 - **Signing**: Records can be signed and when they are, two fields are added.
 One for the signature itself, and the other to identify the signer.

+It's worth noting that you'll still have a `CreatedAt` and `Nonce` field on the struct you're using even if you disable them (as pointers).
+Just don't assign them, the code omits them from writes and computations if they aren't set.

 ## Verification

 As data is read from a repository, it is verified for id/data validity, and if signed, the